jyates/jyates.github.com/_drafts/dynamic-schema-at-scale.md

 'thing' you are managing).
 The ASR comes with a couple of nice default adapters - zookeeper and a local FS.
 If you poke around, there is also a JDBC based backend.

-At Fineo we pursue 'zero-ops', choosing instead to rely on hosted services to get us running with minimum overhead.
-To that end, we wrote a custom endpoint backed by DynamoDB that reads and writes in 'consistent mode'.
+At Fineo we attempt to reach 'zero-ops', choosing instead to rely on hosted services to get us running with minimum overhead and automating everything else.
+To that end, we wrote a custom schema store backend on top of DynamoDB.
 AWS does offer a host relational database (RDS), but is managed by the machine, rather than by the request as with Dynamo, leading to more ops that we really wanted.
 The tradeoff with Dynamo is that we will incur 2-3x write overhead to ensure that we get consistent results [[1](#dynamo-schema-repo)].